Icesito68/7xx-Drivers/README.md

 ﻿
-# Windows Driver pack for Xiaomi Poco X3 Nfc platform
+# Windows Driver pack for 7xx snapdragon platform

 These drivers still do not contain anything useful for the poco x3 nfc, many changes are still needed